What is the Preadmission screening and resident review definition of intellectual disability?

 vi) Capacity for independent living

-The CFR cited the AAMR's 1983 Manual because it represented the most current understanding of intellectual disability at the time the regulations were published, and because the authors of the original PASRR legislation (in the Omnibus Budget Reconciliation Act of 1987) wished to identify a set of people that would not change over time (so that the application of PASRR would itself not change arbitrarily).
+The CFR cited the AAMR's 1983 Manual because it represented the most current understanding of ID at the time the regulations were published, and because the authors of the original PASRR legislation (in the Omnibus Budget Reconciliation Act of 1987) wished to identify a set of people that would not change over time (so that the application of PASRR would itself not change arbitrarily).
 Nonetheless, it is very much "of its time."